mathewgomas-alfred/mathewgomas.io/reference_manual/tools/shape_edit.rst

 On Canvas Editing of Shapes
 ---------------------------

-As detailed further in the Tool Options, there's a difference between path shapes and specialised vector shapes that make it easy to have perfect ellipses, rectangles and more.
+As detailed further in the Tool Options, there's a difference between path shapes and specialized vector shapes that make it easy to have perfect ellipses, rectangles and more.

 Path Shapes
 ~~~~~~~~~~~